hubofwyn/myfort/AIProjectDocs/ProjectGuidelines.md

 - **Playful Interaction**: The website should feel like a game, with interactive elements that respond to user actions.
 - **Clear Navigation**: Despite the playful design, navigation should be intuitive and straightforward.
 - **Performance**: Animations and effects should be lightweight and not impact page performance.
+- **Fast Loading**: Production builds should be optimized for fast loading and rendering.

 ## Code Standards